HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/README.md

 The flow is created and improved based on the [resources available](https://github.com/twatteyne/smartmesh-bluemix/tree/master/01-gateway).
 The following documentation provides detailed explanations to the nodes implemented in the flow.

+To implement the flows on a Raspberry Pi device, a detailed documentation can be found in the folder [rpi](rpi).

 # Gateway #

 ## Connect to Watson IoT Platform ##